Asankodai: Attractions

 The main attraction in this village is the Kathuvumalai Nathan Siva Temple, located on a hill.
 It is necessary to walk to reach the temple.
 Every year, on 14 April (Tamil new year), there is a celebration in the temple.
 There is also a Kali temple which has another route which is more quick but far.

 Education

-There is a primary school up to 5th standard with a single teacher for 30 students.
-Students from here move to a nearby village to continue their higher studies.
+There is a primary school from grades 1 to 5, with two classrooms, a library, and a playground, but no computers for teaching or learning.
+The school can be accessed via an all-weather road.
+Instruction is in the Tamil language.
+Pupils move to a nearby village to continue their higher studies.